Medi-Cal Programs

 Where an intoxicated person may become sober.
 You may also be referred to services.
 These are safe and supportive places.2

-Available in all counties except Contra Costa, Marin, Mariposa, Napa, Placer, San Mateo, Santa Cruz, Solano, Sonoma, Sutter, Ventura, Yolo
+2 Available in all counties except Contra Costa, Marin, Mariposa, Napa, Placer, San Mateo, Santa Cruz, Solano, Sonoma, Sutter, Ventura, and Yolo

 Community Health Worker services do not include:

-• Clinical case management or care management that requires a license
+• Clinical services or other services that require a license

 • Employment services

-You cannot receive CHW services through this benefit if you are already enrolled in Enhanced Care Management (ECM).
-This program includes services that a CHW would provide.
+You are not eligible to receive CHW services if you are enrolled in Enhanced Care Management.

 How can I enroll in Enhanced Care Management or get Community Supports or work with a Community Health Worker?